Student Initiated Programs in Israel

 Student-Initiated Programs (SIPs) allow KU students to earn resident KU credit for study abroad programs sponsored by other accredited U.S. universities and colleges.
 The SIP category also applies to degree-seeking KU students who opt to enroll directly in foreign institutions accredited by the Ministry of Education of the host country for a summer, semester, or academic year.

 Below are just a few of the many programs that KU students might want to consider first.
 Programs may change from this list, which is not updated regularly, so please refer to the host program information for details and confirmation.
-The KU Office of Study Abroad does not endorse any particular program provider.
+Study Abroad & Global Engagement does not endorse any particular program provider.

 Semester Programs in Israel